NEWZIK USER GUIDE

 The Previous / Next arrows are also dedicated to helping you navigate into your Pieces – If you click on the left (respectively right) arrow, you will be redirected to the Previous (respectively Next) Piece of your Setlist.

-The Play button launch your audio or video track (this button is visible ONLY when an audio or video file is activated in the audio / video popover).
+The Play button launches your audio or video track (this button is visible ONLY when an audio or video file is activated in the audio/video popover).

 Finally, you have access to a metronome.
 If you want to know more about our homemade metronome, please refer to the “Other Tools” section below.